Anthilla/Antd/Documentation.md

 ip link add link eth0 name eth0.30 type vlan id 30
 ```

-there is no conventional name for the ethernet/gigabit device
+there is no conventional name for the ethernet/gigabit device.
-we can also use eth0_100 or something else
+we can also use eth0_100 or something else.
 after that it is necessary set up an ip address for the eth0 interface (in this case)

 - View the vlan-id